Purple Berets

 If You're Not Yet Ready to Leave . . .

-• Open up a safe deposit box and begin to fill it with the papers you'll need to get out; i.e., passport, children's birth certificates, car registration and insurance papers, and whatever money you can set aside.
-Don't count on using credit cards – he may cancel them once you leave.
+• Open a safe deposit box and begin to fill it with the papers you'll need to get out; i.e., passport, children's birth certificates, car registration and insurance papers, and whatever money you can set aside.
+Don't count on using credit cards – they may be cancelled once you leave.

-• Take, or have a friend take, pictures of your injuries after any domestic violence incidents starting now.
-Date the photos, and put with them a written statement by the photographer stating the date and circumstances under which the photos were taken.
-Put them in your safe deposit box, along with your account of the incident.
+• Take, or have a friend take, pictures of your injuries from any incidents of abuse starting now.
+Having the front page of that day’s newspaper along with your face and at least one of the injuries in the photo will confirm the date they were taken.
+Otherwise, date the photos, and put with them a written statement, signed by the photographer under penalty of perjury, stating the date and circumstances under which the photos were taken.
+Put them in your safe deposit box, along with your written account of the incident – date, time, place, witnesses, what happened, injuries, anyone you told, etc.

-• Keep any notes from your batterer, cards from flowers sent to win you back after beatings, tapes of phone messages containing threats or rageful behavior.
+• Keep any communication from the abuser; notes, cards from flowers sent to win you back after beatings, tapes of phone messages containing threats or rageful behavior.
 Put them in your safe deposit box.

-• Keep a log of all incidents, including date, what happened, injuries, witnesses, names of those you told about the beating (if anyone), whether police were called and, if so, what officer responded and how they handled the call.
+• Keep a log of all incidents of abuse, whether or not you were injured, including date, what happened, injuries, witnesses, names of those you told about the beating (if anyone), whether police were called and, if so, what officer responded and how they handled the call.

 • If you need medical care after a beating, get a copy of the doctor's or hospital report and put it in your safe deposit box.
 Even if you lied to the medical person about how you were injured, this can be important evidence.
 Put your account of the incident with the medical report .